What audio is available?

 Many of our audio on demand items are also available to download, as MP3 or Ogg Vorbis files.
 Most audio players can use MP3 files.

-To download a file, find the 'MP3' link underneath the title, and right click on it.
-You should then be able to save the file to your computer by selecting 'Save Link As' or 'Save Target As'.
+If there is a 'Download' button next to a piece of audio, you should be able to save the file to your computer by selecting 'Save Link As' or 'Save Target As'.

 Once the file is on your computer you can play it there, or transfer it to another device such as a portable MP3 player.

-Our podcasts also appear in the podcasts section of the iTunes store.
+Our podcasts are also available free in the podcasts section of the iTunes store.

 Embedded Audio Player

 If you wish to share our audio, you can add it to your own website by using our Embedded Audio Player.
-Audio items which are available to share will have an 'Embed' link beneath the title.
-This link will give you a piece of code which you can paste into your webpage, which will then display a small audio player.
+On the audio item's page, click the Embed button.
+This will give you a small piece of code which you can add to your website.

 Audio on demand is available as Windows Media.
 Podcasts are in MP3 format.
 Most media players can handle one or the other format.
 Some pages also have links for Ogg Vorbis and MP3.